dudintv/vizartist-scripts/dudin-parser/dudin-parser-excel/README.md

 ## Parser table data from DataPool "Reader"

+#### Version 1.5 (30.08.2020)
+* new feature: you can arbitrary name your container, e.g. "Month=3,2"
+* new feature: you can index row from the end of the table, e.g. "LastValue=-1,2" — it gives you the last value in second column

 #### Version 1.4.1 (30.08.2020)
 * add output to ":color" type
 * repair table formatting to console